haacked/haacked.com/_posts/2014-12-04-duck-typing.markdown

 In other words, it's duck typing for static typed languages.

 Also in the comments to Eric's post, someone linked to [my blog post about duck typing](http://haacked.com/archive/2007/08/19/why-duck-typing-matters-to-c-developers.aspx/).
 At the time I wrote that, "structural typing" wasn't in my vocabulary.
 If it had been, I could have been more precise in my post.
 For static languages, I find structural typing to be very compelling.

+What do you think?
+Did I nail it?
+Or did I drop the ball and get something wrong or misrepresent an idea?
+Let me know in the comments.